 You can still walk the opulent hallways, where it's no stretch to imagine conspiratorial politicians whispering their secrets.
 Today, the Doge's Palace is a major museum of the city, one of 11 run by the Fondazione Musei Civici di Venezia.

-Before you go, read about the palace and establish a few highlights you'd like to hit, or follow our suggestions.
+There is much to see, so when you visit, allow plenty of time to explore.
+Before you go, read about the palace and establish a few highlights you'd like to be sure and see or follow our suggestions.
 For now, here are a few basics that will help you plan an unforgettable visit to the Palazzo Ducale.

 Location: San Marco, 1, Venice

-More information: Visit the website or call (0039) 041-2715-911.
+More information: Visit the website or call (+39) 041-2715-911.

 Admission: If you wish to buy tickets the day of your visit, ask about prices at the ticket window or call ahead.
-Visitors can purchase a Saint Mark's Square Museums Pass, which includes the palace and three more museums.
-Reduced price for visitors over 65.
-The Doge's Palace is also included in an 11-museum pass, which is good for a longer period of time.
+For €25 (2019 price), visitors can purchase a Saint Mark's Square Museums Pass, which is good for three months and includes the palace and three more museums.
+There is a reduced price for visitors over 65.
+The Doge's Palace is also included on the Museum Pass, which costs €35, covers 11 museums and is good for six months.